Subprime Lending Report

 Income and Racial Disparities in Subprime Lending

-This study presents a preliminary analysis of mortgage originations in the Atlanta metropolitan area in 1998 using data reported under the Home Mortgage Disclosure Act (HMDA).
+This study presents a preliminary analysis of mortgage originations in the Los Angeles metropolitan area in 1998 using data reported under the Home Mortgage Disclosure Act (HMDA).
 Nationwide, the HMDA data demonstrate the rapid growth of subprime refinance lending during the 1990s and further, the disproportionate concentration of such lending in the nation's low-income and minority neighborhoods.
-These same conclusions hold in the Atlanta metropolitan area.
+These same conclusions hold in the Los Angeles metropolitan area.

 The growth in subprime lending over the last several years has been a beneficial development for borrowers with impaired or limited credit histories.
 Subprime lenders have allowed such borrowers to access credit that they could not otherwise obtain in the prime credit market.
 However, there is a growing body of anecdotal evidence that a subset of these subprime lenders, who generally operate outside the federal regulatory structure, engage in abusive lending practices that strip borrowers' home equity and place them at increased risk of foreclosure.
 For this reason, this report examines patterns in subprime lending to understand where the risk and impact of predatory practices may be highest.

-By providing loans to borrowers who do not meet the credit standards for borrowers in the prime market, subprime lending can and does serve a critical role in urban areas such as Atlanta.
+Subprime lending is not necessarily a bad thing.
+By providing loans to borrowers who do not meet the credit standards for borrowers in the prime market, subprime lending can and does serve a critical role in urban areas such as Los Angeles.
 Some borrowers may have blemishes in their credit record, insufficient credit history, or non-traditional credit sources.
 The subprime loan market offers these borrowers opportunities to obtain loans that they would be unable to realize in the prime loan market.

 But there are two sides to this story.
 Since subprime lending often operates outside of the federal regulatory structure, it may be a fertile ground for predatory lending activities.
 Anecdotal evidence suggests that these practices may include imposing and financing excessive fees, bundling high-cost loans with lump-sum credit life insurance, and requiring prepayment penalties.
 Predatory lending can have disastrous consequences for less financially savvy borrowers.
 Equity may be stripped from their homes, and in more egregious cases, they may lose their homes altogether.